vk-cs/terraform-provider-vkcs/docs/resources/networking_port.md

 - `dns_name` optional *string* &rarr;  The port DNS name.

 - `extra_dhcp_option` optional &rarr;  An extra DHCP option that needs to be configured on the port.
 The structure is described below.
-Can be specified multiple times.
+Can be specified multiple times. <br>**Note:** This is field is not supported by `sprut` sdn.
   - `name` **required** *string* &rarr;  Name of the DHCP option.

   - `value` **required** *string* &rarr;  Value of the DHCP option.